8

 • 1

 Thanks for your answer, Abdur.
 I have contact to them.
 The mother is very much loved by them.
 My problem is to meet them physically.
 I am living about 2 days train travel far away.
 I talked with other fathers in same situations and they said that they will come to me if they leave the common home with her mother, but her mother moved with them as they started their study in a foreign city.
 I love them really very much too but so I have to wait ....
-Jun 6, 2015 at 15:53
+Commented Jun 6, 2015 at 15:53

 • @ingeniosus Is it possible for you to move at least close to them?
 You know get a home closer?
 That would solve the distance problem making everything else much easier.
-Jun 6, 2015 at 18:15
+Commented Jun 6, 2015 at 18:15

 2